-How to Allocate Your Amazon Advertising Budget for Maximum ROI
+How to Allocate Your Amazon Ad Budget for Maximum Book Sales

-You have $5,000 a month to spend on Amazon ads.
-You split it evenly across your campaigns, launch everything at once, and wait.
-Two weeks later, your best-performing campaign ran out of budget by 2 PM every day while your worst performer happily burned through its full allocation delivering a 95% ACoS.
+You have $1,000 a month to spend promoting your books on Amazon.
+You split it evenly across all your titles, launch everything at once, and wait.
+Two weeks later, the ad campaign for your best-selling series ran out of budget by 2 PM every day while the campaign for an older standalone title happily burned through its full allocation delivering a 95% ACoS.
 Sound familiar?

-Budget allocation is where most Amazon sellers quietly bleed money without realizing it.
+Budget allocation is where most authors quietly bleed money without realizing it.
 Not because they spend too much — but because they spend it in the wrong places, at the wrong times, with no framework for deciding what gets funded and what gets cut.

 The “Equal Split” Trap

-The most common budget mistake is the simplest one: dividing your total budget equally across all campaigns.
+The most common budget mistake is the simplest one: dividing your total budget equally across all your book campaigns.
 It feels fair.
 It feels organized.
 And it is almost guaranteed to underperform.

 Your campaigns are not equal.
-Some products have higher margins.
+Some books have higher margins.
 Some keywords convert at three times the rate of others.
-Some campaigns are in discovery mode, and some are proven profit engines.
+Some campaigns are driving a new release up the charts, and some are proven profit engines generating passive income from your backlist.
 Treating them all the same is like paying every employee the same salary regardless of their output.

-Yet sellers do this constantly, usually because the alternative — actively managing allocation — feels overwhelming.
-There are too many campaigns, too many variables, and no obvious framework.
+Yet authors do this constantly, usually because the alternative — actively managing allocation — feels overwhelming.
+There are too many books, too many variables, and no obvious framework.

 Let us fix that.